open-resources/dash_curriculum/_sources/part3/chapter10.md

 ![solution_ex1](./ch10_files/chapter10_ex1.gif)
 ````

-(2) Starting from the app presented in the "Callback Context" section, build an app that shows in a Table, the click / selected datapoints from a scatter plot: use the `gapminder` data, filtered by countries `['Brazil','Germany','Pakistan']` and plot the `year` on the x-axis and `pop` on the y-axis.
-Next, create an empty table with columns `year` and `pop`.
-Finally, build a `callback` that, with the use of `ctx`, fill the table with the points clicked or selected on the graph.
+(2) Starting from the app presented in the "Callback Context" section, build a similar app that shows in a Table, the click / selected datapoints from a scatter plot.
+- Using the `gapminder` dataset, filtered by countries `['Brazil','Germany','Pakistan']`, plot the `year` on the x-axis and `pop` on the y-axis of a scatter plot.
+- Next, create an empty table with columns `year` and `pop`.
+- Finally, build a `callback` that, with the use of `ctx`, fill the table with the points clicked or selected on the graph.

 ````{dropdown} See Solution
     :container: + shadow